 The pick & mix category has a very strong position in the Nordic countries and accounts for a high share of total confectionery consumption, while consumption of pick & mix is considerably lower in Central Europe where packaged candy and chocolate have a stronger position.
 In Sweden, pick & mix accounts for 30 per cent of the total confectionery market, while in the other Nordic countries it accounts for 5–15 per cent.
 Pick & mix candy as a market is growing faster than packaged products in most Nordic countries.

 The nut market

-Since 2014 Cloetta is also active in the nut market following the acquisition of Nutisal.
-The total market is worth around SEK 5bn in the Nordic region and is growing by 5–8 per cent annually in Western Europe.
-The retailer’s private labels account for around one third of the total market.
+Since 2014, Cloetta is also active in the nut market following the acquisition of Nutisal.
+The total market is worth around SEK 5bn in the Nordic region and is growing by 3–5 per cent annually.
+The retail trade’s private labels account for around one third of the total market.